 ‘Miss Dryasdust’, with her prized Master of Arts degree, could be the alter ego of Dorothy L. Sayers herself, as the Oxford scholar who pursued her research interests at Somerville.
 Instead, in January 1921, Sayers began sketching out an idea for her first book, published in 1922 as Whose Body?
 It introduced Lord Peter Wimsey, the wealthy, athletic and intelligent protagonist of several of Sayers’s subsequent novels and stories who delights in solving mysteries for his own amusement.
 He embodied the opposite of everything in her life at time, as she later recalled: ‘After all it cost me nothing and at the time I was particularly hard up and it gave me pleasure to spend his fortune for him.
 When I was dissatisfied with my single unfurnished room I took a luxurious flat for him in Piccadilly.
 When my cheap rug got a hole in it, I ordered him an Aubusson carpet.’

 In Strong Poison (1930) Sayers introduced the character who was much closer to herself: Harriet Vane, a successful crime writer and former Oxford student who lives in Mecklenburgh Square.
-In Sayers’s novel Gaudy Night (1935) Vane is invited to return to her former college (here named Shrewsbury) to help the women there to solve a series of hate crimes.
+In Gaudy Night (1935) Vane is invited to return to her former college (here named Shrewsbury) to help the women there to solve a series of hate crimes.
 As she hesitates, wondering how her former academic community will welcome her now, she realizes that these are the women who taught her to value her own intellectual ability and independence, and the three years she spent among them at Oxford enabled her to achieve the creative life that she wanted.
-‘Whatever I may have done since, this remains’, Vane reminds herself, gathering her confidence, and her voice could be that of Sayers herself.
+‘Whatever I may have done since, this remains’, Vane reminds herself, gathering her confidence, and her voice could be that of Dorothy Sayers after her graduation day in 1920.
 ‘Scholar; Master of Arts; Domina; Senior Member of this University’.

 ©Ann Kennedy Smith, 17 October 2020 (all rights reserved)